 Trencher Safety Promoted by Ditch Witch Organization

 Welcome to the Ditch Witch Press Room, where you will find press releases about and photos of all current Ditch Witch products, beginning with the most recently introduced product.
 More Ditch Witch equipment images, videos and information can be found by clicking on the social media links below.
-To download product photos on Flickr, click on the "Actions" tab above the photo and then click "View All Sizes."
-You can then choose the size of the photo you wish to download.
+To download product photos on Flickr, click on the photo you are interested in; click on the larger photo; click on the ellipsis; click on the photo size you want; save to your desktop.

 To schedule an interview for more product information, please contact Jeri Lamerton at email@example.com or 800-654-6481 x3392.